 I also wonder when women's pubic hair became a taboo, as if grooming to the maximum and appearing child-like in hoo-ha land was always preferable and not slightly weird.
 I do like it, though.

 And when did everyone's teeth become glow-in-the-dark white?
 I like that too, but it's a little excessive sometimes.
 We've forgotten what well-groomed but still fairly natural looks like anymore.

 Eyebrows, too.
 What is eyebrow threading, and is it as painful as it sounds?

 I once had an erotic dream involving Cloris Leachman.
 It was both disturbing, unexpected, and surprisingly satisfying.
 And it was only once!
 (Hey, I'm not responsible for the involuntary thoughts of my unconscious, am I?!).
 And let me clarify that it was 1970s, middle aged Cloris, not elderly Cloris, although that should be okay too;-).

 You don't mind someone who isn't a morning person.
 I can do what I need to in the morning, but it isn't my best time of the day.
 It's okay if you are, as long as you get that I'm not, and that I'll sleep late when I can.

 You're a woman, free to give and receive love, sex included.
 I'm a good guy who's gone too long without love and understanding, even though I've freely given both.

-You're a pretty, girl-next-door type, natural and down-to-earth, but not naive or ostrich-like about how the world works even if your ideals wish it were otherwise (mine do too).
+While you're a pretty, girl-next-door type, natural and down-to-earth, that doesn't mean that you're naive or ostrich-like about how the world works even if your ideals wish it were otherwise (mine do too).

 VERY IMPORTANT: Don't be too attached to my answers to the often maddening questions here.
 Rather, consider the humor with which many are answered, as well the sometimes lengthy explanations I added: they're essential for a proper sense of things.
 (To put things in perspective, there were very few questions to which I attached an "I will accept only this answer"